Rebecca by Daphne Du Maurier proved to be an enduring story. Published in 1938, it is still in the market and had spawn so many film adaptations.

 I watched the 1940, 1979 and 1997 versions and couldn’t help making comparisons.

-Interestingly, all three began with the same scene, which is also how the book began.
+Interestingly, all three began with the same scene, which is also how the book began too.
 It testifies to Du Maurier’s writing prowess when filmmakers need not “adapt” too much.

 Some have accused Daphne of plagiarism.
-But, I think that even if the plot is similar, the way she wrote and develop her characters
+But, I think that even if the plot is similar, the way she wrote and developed her characters is unique.

 I thought the young wife whine too much about living in the shadow of a perfect dead wife.
-Du Maurier did a terrific job of developing her characters.
-But as a teenager, I couldn’t appreciate it.
+Du Maurier did a terrific job of developing her.
+But as a teenager, I just couldn’t appreciate it.

 It seems the filmmakers thought the same because the films reduced the protracted negative self-talk and self-doubting that the female protagonist engages in throughout the book.